pashford/zfswiki/wiki/Workflow/Large-Features.md

 1. Add support for the new VDEV type to the utilities that display status
 1. Add support for the new VDEV type to the *zpool* command
 1. Update the *man* page.

+The above process increaases the testing exposure of the low-level changes.
+In addition, it breaks a large task into smaller tasks, making it easier to do.